turtlesoupy/haskakafka/README.md

 ## Installing Haskakafka

+It is recommended that you use stack.

+    stack build

-Since haskakafka uses `c2hs` to generate C bindings, you may need to explicitly install `c2hs` somewhere on your path (i.e. outside of a sandbox).
+If you want to use cabal—since haskakafka uses `c2hs` to generate C bindings—you may need to explicitly install `c2hs` somewhere on your path (i.e. outside of a sandbox).
 To do so, run: